EcoSeal Building Performance Systems

 FortisBC's CNC program pays $2.50 per square foot of conditioned floor area on a Step 4 MURB declaration.
 A Step 3 declaration earns zero from this capital incentive.
 The program also pays 50% of energy modelling cost up to $15,000 and a mid-construction airtightness rebate up to $5,000.

-The total captured was $15,000 — the energy modelling rebate paid against the Voltas Engineering report.
+The total captured was $15,000, the energy modelling rebate.
 The other $161,650 was left on the table.
-The building performed at Step 4 on both TEDI and TEUI but was declared Step 3 on the Appendix B checklist, and the project was never enrolled in CNC before above-ground construction began.
+The building beat its Step 3 TEUI target by 21 percent, but it was declared Step 3 on the Appendix B checklist, and the project was never enrolled in CNC before above-ground construction began.
 Both are program requirements.
 Both were missed.

 This is the gap EcoSeal's building performance advisory service exists to close.